-Impairment losses are recognised in profit or loss.
+An impairment loss shall be recognised immediately in profit or loss, unless the asset is carried at revalued amount.
+Any impairment loss of a revalued asset is treated as a revaluation decrease and is recognised in other comprehensive income to the extent that the impairment loss does not exceed the amount in the revaluation surplus for that same asset.
+Such an impairment loss on a revalued asset reduces the revaluation surplus for that asset.
 Impairment losses recognised in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.